Tentative Schedule of Events

 Jennifer Messer, Museum Coordinator, Rock Springs Historical Museum

-Laura Ng, Assistant Professor, Grinnell College, historical archaeologist
+Laura Ng, Assistant Professor of Anthropology, Grinnell College, historical archaeologist

 Official Photographer: Karen Zhou